Minnesota Frontline Worker Pay Applications Open

 Applications for frontline worker pay in Minnesota opened today.
 This pay allows eligible people to earn back what they put forward during the height of the COVID-19 pandemic.

-Governor Tim Walz signed the Frontline Worker Pay into law on April 29th, 2022.
+Gov. Tim Walz signed the Frontline Worker Pay into law on April 29th.
 Those eligible can apply through the Department of Labor and Industry.
-They are also required to supply information such as address, social security number or tax identification number, and employer information.
+They are also required to supply information such as address, Social Security number or tax identification number, and employer information.
 According to the American Federation of State, County and Municipal Employees (AFSCME), state income taxes will not be withheld from the payments.

 Those who qualify will most likely receive around $750 if the anticipated 660,000 workers apply for the Frontline Worker Pay.
 The application deadline is July 22, 2022.